Last Updated: July 2017

 - Attracting talent.
 64% of employees would choose a lower paying job if they could work away from the office

 - Employee productivity.
-Organizations with strong online social networks are 7% more productive compared to organizations without
+Organisations with strong online social networks are 7% more productive compared to organisations without

 - Employee satisfaction.
-Organizations that rolled out and installed social media tools internally found that there was a 20% increase in employee satisfaction.
+Organisations that rolled out and installed social media tools internally found that there was a 20% increase in employee satisfaction.

 - Retention of employees.
 When employee engagement goes up, there is a corresponding increase in employee retention of up to 78%.

 - Communication tools.
 Present day workers prefer newer communication tools specifically instant messaging as compared to “traditional” tools like e-mail or team workspaces.

 The widespread use of digital technologies is evident in every organisation.
 Present day companies are made up of multigenerational workforces.
 At the same time, a new generation of employees is entering the workforce and with the help of different technologies increased engagement, productivity and efficiency can be achieved.

 The rise of the digital workplace represents the following components: